 Teaching funding policy

-The branch is responsible for overseeing and developing funding policy in regard to teaching activities at the universities, taking forward Project 13 (Review of the Higher Education Funding Model) and Project 15 (Review of MaSN) within ‘Graduating to Success: A Higher Education for Northern Ireland’.
+The branch is responsible for overseeing and developing funding policy in regard to teaching activities at the universities.
+This involves ensuring that the Higher Education Funding Model is fit for purpose and that the inivesrities skills outputs are aligned with the needs of the local economy.

 Student Support Policy

 The Branch is responsible for developing and overseeing Northern Ireland policy in relation to undergraduate and postgraduate student support.
 This includes: the undergraduate maintenance support package, the undergraduate tuition fee loan and postgraduate taught loans.
 Postgraduate education is defined as qualifications at Levels 7 and 8 on the Framework for Higher Education Qualification in England, Wales and Northern Ireland (FEHQ).
 The Branch is currently working with colleagues responsible for postgraduate provision, along with other stakeholders, in taking forward a review of the current provision.

 Providing information about higher education is one of the priorities for higher education division.
 Higher Education Policy Branch therefore works with the HE sector in NI and with the UK HE Funding bodies to ensure that accurate, relevant information is available to prospective students in order to assist them in their decision-making regarding their higher education needs.

 The Branch works with the other UK funding bodies on a number of UK-wide information initiatives including the National Student Survey (NSS) and DiscoverUni.

 - The NSS gives the UK’s students the chance to express their views about their course.
 The results of the NSS are published, along with other key information, on Unistats.